Automattic/babble/readme.txt

 This plugin is at a proof of concept stage for translating post type content for the built in types of `post` and `page`.

-The plugin is built with the Automattic VIP Hosting Environment in mind, and, hopefully, to WordPress development best practices.
+The plugin was built with the Automattic VIP Hosting Environment in mind, and, hopefully, to WordPress development best practices.

 There are a **lot** of `@FIXME` comments, expressing doubts, fears, uncertainties and